wejs/docs/docs/getstarted/generate-blog-project.md

 ?
 Your blog name: blogname
 ```

-Or if you want something simple its possible to make a simple app with `yo wejs:app`
+Note: if you want something simple its possible to make a simple app with `yo wejs:app`

 ### Enter in your project folder
 ```sh